Ebuka-martins/Pennys-store-statistics-project/README.md

 ## Bugs
 ### Solved bugs
-1. The color font text used to color print output was solved by applying `Fore and import colorama`
+1. The color font text bug used to color print output was solved by applying `Fore and import colorama`
 ```

     print(Fore.YELLOW + f"Predicted sales for year {year}: {new_row}")